zeromq/azmq/README.md

 * Xcode 6 on OS X 10.9
 * Xcode 6.4 on OS X 10.10
 * Xcode 7.1 on OS X 10.11
+* GCC 4.8 + Boost 1.48 on CentOS 6
+* GCC 4.8 + Boost 1.53 on CentOS 7
 * GCC 4.8 on Arch Linux and Ubuntu
-* GCC 4.9 on Ubuntu
+* GCC 4.8 on Ubuntu
 * GCC 5.3 + Boost 1.60 on Ubuntu
 * Microsoft Visual Studio 2013 on Windows Server 2008 R2

 Library dependencies are -
+* Boost 1.48 or later
+* ZeroMQ 4.0.x

+Tests and example code require -
 * Boost 1.54 or later
-* ZeroMQ 4.0.x

 To build on Linux / OS X -
 ```